Qubik65536/resume/resume.typ

 )
 - Organized and led 10+ preparatory workshops for team members.
 - Achieved 1st place in Division 1 at CRC TakTik 2025 programming competition as part of the team.

-#experience(
-  title: "Community Support Team Member & Chatbot Developer",
-  location: "Remote",
-  company: "LittleSkin.cn",
-  dates: dates-helper(start-date: "Mar 2021", end-date: "Jul 2023"),
-)
-- Supported a community of 1,000+ users and Minecraft server administrators on the LittleSkin platform, one of China's largest Minecraft skin and authentication services.
-- Assisted in developing an internal utility chatbot in Python to streamline common support and moderation tasks.

 == Projects